ObadaJabassini/Neural-Network-Project/README.md

 # Neural-Network-Project
-A uni project to implement some basic neural network algorithm like :
+A university project to implement some basic neural network algorithms like :
 * Simple perceptron
 * Backpropagation
 * Backpropagation with momentum